 All participants were introduced to the core concepts and case studies applying design thinking.
 The latter part of the day was spent applying the design thinking process – Empathize, Define, Ideate, Prototype, Test, and Share – through various workshop exercises.

-The workshop was facilitated by Phil Smithson, Director of Design Thinking Asia and On-Off Group and a User Experience expert with over 10 years’ experience in the digital landscape.
+The workshop was facilitated by Philip Smithson, Director of On-Off Group, Design Thinking Asia and a User Experience expert with over 10 years’ experience in the digital landscape.
 Design Thinking is a human-centered process for creating new, innovative ideas and solving problems, which is not limited to a specific industry or area of expertise.

 The Institute for Labor Studies (ILS) is the policy research and advocacy arm of the Department of Labor and Employment.
 For more information about ILS products and services, please visit: http://ilsdole.gov.ph or call Advocacy and Publications Division at tel.no.
 527-3490.